Omar-B-Maldonado/Sudoku-Solution-Validator/README.md

        * Each runnable object's validity value will be checked.
        * Returns true if all are valid, false otherwise

-(The output in the main method is then printed based on the returned value of this call)
+(The output value of this call is then printed used to print information regarding the solution's validity to the console.)